 What to buy in Italy: Shopping

-How can you avoid it, surrounded as you are by name brands, outstanding workmanship, and extraordinary design, not to mention delectable foods and wines?
 I do my best to avoid shopping but… oh, the shoes and the bags.
-I have never succeeded in leaving Italy without a bag.
+I have never succeeded in leaving Italy without at least one new bag.
 However, I never buy shoes because the sizing is all wrong for my feet – few half-sizes and no width variety (Italian women must all have perfect, narrow feet).
 Bags and purses, on the other hand, fit everyone.

 You can buy in the major designer stores, of course, but I’ve always found it worthwhile to head to one of the two dozen outlet malls in Italy.
 If you happen to be in the North, head to the Serravalle Outlet, Italy’s largest, less than an hour from Milan.
+You can either ride the shuttle, or go for a semi-private VIP transfer.

 You can also shop in original boutiques and markets, where you can bargain and where the choice is so overwhelming you may leave empty-handed because you can’t cope.

 That said, if you’re not buying from major outlets, look at your items carefully before you buy and make sure you really are getting the quality you think you are.
+Substitutions have been known to happen.

 In areas frequented by tourists, it’s very common for street vendors to sell knock-off designer bags.
 If police come by, the vendors will scoop up their wares and run off before you can blink.
 If you happen to be in the middle of a transaction and haven’t yet received your change or the item you were purchasing, you’re out of luck!